mrmeku/rules_typescript/tools/taze/README.rst

 .. code::

-  gazelle -go_prefix github.com/my/project
+  taze -go_prefix github.com/my/project

-The prefix only needs to be specified the first time you run Gazelle.
-To update existing BUILD.bazel files, you can just run ``gazelle`` without arguments.
+The prefix only needs to be specified the first time you run Taze.
+To update existing BUILD.bazel files, you can just run ``taze`` without arguments.

 Usage
 -----